 Centralised authorisation procedure

-This procedure results in a single marketing authorisation that is valid in all EU countries, as well as in the European Economic Area (EEA) countries Iceland, Liechtenstein and Norway.
+Once granted by the European Commission, the centralised marketing authorisation is valid in all EU Member States as well as in the European Economic Area (EEA) countries Iceland, Liechtenstein and Norway.

 The centralised procedure is compulsory for:

-- human medicines for the treatment of human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS), cancer, diabetes, neurodegenerative diseases, auto-immune and other immune dysfunctions, and viral diseases;
+- human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS);

 - medicines derived from biotechnology processes, such as genetic engineering;